mariatnguyen/mariatnguyen.github.io/_posts/2021-1-18-best-way-to-order-your-CSS-properties.md

 The CSS box model convention and concentric CSS way of coding both follow the idea of viewing an element as a box with both an inside and outside.
 However, both practical approaches are different in outcome.

-The way I prefer to prioritize my properties surrounds the idea of building the element.
+The way I prefer to prioritize my properties surrounds the idea of building an element.
 I consider what properties are most important and influential to the element's construction.
 Additionally, I group by type.

 In theory, how important a property is can be subjective to the element.
 An element's purpose could be vastly different from its parent, children, and sibling elements.
 When I use the word "important," I mean to say that the content is meant to be the focus and all properties surrounding the content are meant as decorations.